django-ftl/fluent-compiler/docs/implementations.rst

 The ``FluentBundle`` implementation from ``fluent.runtime`` is much slower tham the one in ``fluent_compiler``, often by a factor of 10, as you would expect.
-In cases where there are a large number of messages, ``fluent_compiler`` will be a slower to format the first message because it first compiles all the messages, whereas ``fluent.runtime`` does not have this compilation step, and tries to reduce any up-front work to a minimum (sometimes at the cost of runtime performance).
+In cases where there are a large number of messages, ``fluent_compiler`` will be slower to format the first message because it first compiles all the messages, whereas ``fluent.runtime`` does not have this compilation step, and tries to reduce any up-front work to a minimum (sometimes at the cost of run-time performance).